runemadsen/runemadsen-2013/info/resume/index.md

 ## Profile

-Danish designer, programmer, artist and educator.
-Designs and builds web applications, interactive installations, algorithmic graphic design systems, and many other things involving artistic use of computation.
-Believes in simplicity, organized complexity, and that the pragmatic and poetic is inseperable.
+Danish designer, programmer, and artist.
+Designs and builds web applications, interactive installations, algorithmic graphic design systems, and many other things involving artistic uses of computation.
+Believes in simplicity, organized complexity, and that the pragmatic and poetic is inseparable.

 ### Programming

-Senior experience in a multitude of programming languages, frameworks and databases.

-* Ruby (Rails, Sinatra)
-* Javascript (JQuery, Backbone, Underscore)
-* C++ (OpenFrameworks, Cinder, poCode)
-* Java (Processing)
-* Golang(Martini)
-* Wiring (Arduino)
-* SQL, CouchDB, RethinkDB, MongoDB, Redis
-* Git object model
+Ruby, Javascript, Golang, C++, Java, Arduino.
+And a never stopping pursuit for to learn new ones.

 ### Design

-Senior experience in graphic design, interface design, and generative design.
-Thorough knowledge of existing digital tools (Photoshop, Illustrator), computational design tools (Processing, OpenFrameworks, etc), and the history of graphic design.
+HTML and CSS.
+UI / UIX.
+An ongoing passion for generative design and graphic design systems.
+Fallback to Photoshop and Illustrator if needed.

 ## Professional Experience

 ### Director of Software Development, O'Reilly Media (Dec 2013 - Ongoing)

-Directing the [O'Reilly Atlas](https://atlas.oreilly.com) project, a web application aimed at simplifying the creation and distribution of digital content.
-Reponsible for application architecture, development and UI design.
-Atlas is a Git-backed writing and production tool that exports books as PDF, ePub, Mobi and HTML, from a single source Markdown, Asciidoc or HTML file, styled with CSS only.
+Managing a group of 5 developers on the [O'Reilly Atlas](https://atlas.oreilly.com) project.
+Lead on the oreilly.com redesign project.

-### Computational Designer and Developer, O'Reilly Media (Oct 2012 - Dec 2013)
+### Designer and Software Engineer, O'Reilly Media (Oct 2012 - Dec 2013)

-Lead designer and developer on the [O'Reilly Atlas](https://atlas.oreilly.com) web application, a project project aimed at simplifying the creation and distribution of digital content.
-Atlas is a Git-backed writing and production tool that exports books as PDF, ePub, Mobi and HTML, from a single source Markdown, Asciidoc or HTML file, styled with CSS only.
+Lead designer and architect for [O'Reilly Atlas](https://atlas.oreilly.com), a web application aimed at simplifying the creation and distribution of digital content based on a Git workflow.

 ### Adjunct Professor, ITP, New York University (Sep 2012 - Ongoing)

-Taught several graduate classes in the intersection of programming, design and web.
+Taught graduate classes in the intersection of programming, design and web.
 [Printing Code](http://printingcode.runemadsen.com) is a course where students explore the use of computational techniques to produce physical prints, focusing on the intersection between graphic design and code.
 [Communications Lab: Web](https://github.com/ITPNYU/CommLabWeb) is a course introducing students to the basics of HTTP and client-server side communication in Ruby and Sinatra.

-### Interactive Developer, The New York Times (Jan 2011 - Jan 2012)
+### Developer, The New York Times (Jan 2011 - Jan 2012)

 Responsible for interactive multimedia features for the New York Times website, with over 30 million unique visitors per month.
 Developed numerous front-page features, including [9/11 Tapes](http://nyti.ms/TCUA9q), [The Ruth Madoff Interview](http://nyti.ms/WUTYSD), and developed the annotation system used for the interactive debate transcripts for the [first](http://nyti.ms/UhQVMP), [second](http://nyti.ms/Xvteam) and [third](http://nyti.ms/TqkayG) presidential debate, plus the [vice-presidential debate](http://nyti.ms/UhR3ff).
 Worked with big data sets from the [Project Cascade](http://bit.ly/QzgOMw) twitter visualization to create journalistic tools to facilitate an understanding of the way news spread on Twitter.